 If I’m hungry and don’t have food readily available my go to is a protein smoothie.
 A simple recipe is 250ml almond milk, 1 scoop Vega Clean Protein (vanilla or chocolate), 1/2 a frozen banana, 1tbsp almond butter and a teaspoon of cinnamon.

 I’ve still got some turmeric capsules knocking around so I pop a couple of those the evening of my long ride as it’s a natural anti-inflammatory and use a magnesium oil spray before bedtime to help relax my muscles and reduce muscle soreness (and it also makes for a good nights sleep).
 I also used the NutriAdvanced MegaMag Muscleze; which is a high strength magnesium powder designed to support muscle function and recovery.
 It comes in an orange flavour – just add a scoop to water (or any drink) and mix.
 In addition to magnesium, it also contains malic acid, amino acids – l-carnitine, creatine, glutamine and taurine – and B vitamins including the body-ready, active forms of vitamin B12 and folate(vitamin B9) so it was perfect for my actual ride to Paris as well as during all my training.
 Post Paris, I still use it on intense training days to help me feel as fresh as possible the following day!

 It all sounds so straight forward when I write it down…

-How do you fuel for your endurance activities?!
+How do you fuel for long rides and your endurance activities?!